 What implications might the U.S. productivity growth slowdown have for Canada?
-Over the 1987-2015 period, business sector labour productivity growth in Canada lagged that of the United States by 0.78 percentage points per year (Table 4).
+Over the 1987-2015 period, business sector labour productivity growth in Canada lagged that of the United States by 0.78 percentage points per year (Table 6).
 The gap has tended to be larger during periods of fast growth in the United States.
-During the 1995-2004 period (the ICT-
+During the 1995-2004 period (the ICT-driven productivity boom), U.S. labour productivity grew by 3.22 per cent per year.
+Canadian labour productivity grew by 1.69 per cent per year over the same period; while this was above the Canadian average for the 1987-2015 period, it was 1.53 percentage points below the U.S. growth

-Table 4: Labour Productivity Growth in the United States and Canada, Business Sector,1987-2015 driven productivity boom), U.S. labour productivity grew by 3.22 per cent per year.
-Canadian labour productivity grew by 1.69 per cent per year over the same period; while this was above the Canadian average for the 1987-2015 period, it was 1.53 percentage points below the U.S. growth rate an enormous gap.40 During the slow-growth periods of 1987-1995 and 2004-2015, the gap was about 0.4 percentage points.
+Table 6: Labour Productivity Growth in the United States and Canada, Business rate - an enormous gap.
+During the slow-growth periods of 1987-1995 and 2004-2015, the gap was about 0.4 percentage points.
 The U.S. productivity slowdown has slowed the labour productivity divergence between the United States and Canada relative to the 1995-2004 period.